HarshaPhaneendra/home_service_robot/README.md

 * Later it has to navigate to a goal pose and drop off the virtual marker.

 ## Packages
-"home_service_robot" project consists of serveral custum built along with pre-existed packages from ros community.
+"home_service_robot" project consists of several custom built along with pre-existing packages from ros community.
 * Localization is achieved using AMCL algorithm.
 Its parameters are customized to enhance the localization ability.
-* Environmnet Mapping is done by 'pgm_map_cearter' package, which creates a '.pgm' map from pre-build build world environment.
+* Environment Mapping is done by 'pgm_map_cearter' package, which creates a '.pgm' map from pre-build world environment.
 * To achieve Robot Navigation, Dijkstra's algorithm (a variant of the Uniform Cost Search algorithm) is used.
 Which results in, ROS navigation stack creates a path for the robot while avoiding obstacles on its path.
-* 'pick_objects' node - Here multple destinations will be provided to robot.
+* 'pick_objects' node - Here multiple destinations will be provided to robot.
 * 'add_marker' node - It subscribes to the destinations topic published by previous node and takes care of visualization of marker.